kennyvito10/fpwebdev/README.md

 - Set up VM and take the ip from google cloud platform and add record of dns to cloudflare.
 - Open ssh server from GCP.
 - In the server, download all the extensions needed such as server, install the latest php, apache
+- Create a database from the sql file. (kwcell_api)
 - Upload the SQL File
-- Create a database from the sql file. (kwcell_api)
+- Upload the necessary backend Codes (github.com/kennyvito10/fpwebdev)
 - Repeat for a second database (kwcell_api2)
 - Create a Google Cloud Platform virtual machine.
 - Set up VM and take the ip from google cloud platform and add record of dns to cloudflare.